amin704/nyc-taxi-trip-duration-prediction/README.md

 ## 🛠️ Feature Engineering

-We extracted and engineered multiple types of features to help the model capture trip patterns:
+extracted and engineered multiple types of features to help the model capture trip patterns:

 ### 🔸 Temporal Features
 - `pickup_hour`, `day_of_week`, `month`, `is_weekend`